Disclaimer: J. K. Rowling is our queen, undisputedly. I'm just a petty thief who enjoys tinkering around in another's

 "I find that hard to believe," the woman needled.
 "What other possible motive could your sister have for committing arson in her own home?"

 "Why don't you scuttle on upstairs and ask her, Rita?"
 Narcissa remarked, finally giving up her attempts to speak with the officer in charge and devoting her full, furious attention to the irritating reporter.
 "After all, I'm dying to find that out for myself, and you two were always such good friends."

 The woman visibly blanched, taking a quick step back.

 Narcissa's eyes glinted.
 "Yes, that's what I'd thought.
 You haven't changed since Hogwarts.
 If you've nothing better to do than pester me about my sister, I suggest you leave."
 She started to turn away, but the reporter made a small, squeaking noise of protest, so she spun back.
 "Actually, that wasn't a suggestion.
 Get out of my home."

 Clearly at a loss for words, she was helpless to stop Narcissa from turning her attention back to the matter at hand.
 When the reporter realized she was likely to be ignored at best, physically evicted at worst, she reluctantly meandered across the lawn to try to speak to the two befuddled house-elves staring in wide-eyed shock over the hedging between their quarters and the main lawn.

-Some of the tension went out of Narcissa's posture when she realize Andromeda had arrived.
+Some of the tension went out of Narcissa's posture when she realized Andromeda had arrived.
 "She swears it was an accident," said Narcissa in a clipped voice.
 "Yet the entire third floor was charmed against smoke and Fiendfyre."

 Andromeda kicked a hunk of charred wood.
 "That little shit."

 "What in Merlin's name did you say to her last night?"
 Narcissa asked, something angry flashing in the depths of her eyes despite the unflinching chill she put forward.
 "She's been perfectly manageable until now."

 Andromeda shook her head.
 "Don't try and pin this on me, Cissa."